9th8/up-to-date-real-world-haskell/14-using-parsec.md

 Some characters can be represented literally.
 Spaces are treated specially, using a `+` character.
 Other characters must be encoded as a `%` character followed by two hexadecimal digits.
-The `Numeric` module\'s `readHex` parses a hex string as a number.
+The `Numeric` module's `readHex` parses a hex string as a number.

 ``` screen
 ghci> parseTest p_query "foo=bar&a%21=b+c"